 If you can give them that, that’s such a gift and if you feel open with yourself and you feel accepting wherever you are, you don’t have to be perfect.

-You can have a shit ton of stuff that you’re working on that you just realized about yourself that you want to change, and that’s fine.
+You can have a TON of stuff that you’re working on that you just realized about yourself that you want to change, and that’s fine.

 That’s okay.
 They have that too.